 Once the co-signer is released, they will no longer be held responsible for the repayment of loan.
 This responsibility will remain solely with the original borrower of the loan.
 If you have any questions, please contact American Education Services, the servicer of the loan.

-5 Loans taken for less than half-time are only eligible for a 10-year repayment term.
+5 Loans taken for less than half-time are only eligible for a 5- and 10-year repayment term.

 Please note these APRs are estimates and may differ from the actual rates received.

 NOTE: Subject to aggregate loan limits.